Anas18844/Knight-s_Tour_Problem_Solver_MVP/enhancement_list.md

 # Updates in Cultural Algorithm

-    - Fix the Level4 Arch to solve the complete solution
+    - Fix the Level4 Arch to solve the complete solution (solve)
     - add a generation number and fitness measure in the progress bar like level4
     - add a time complixty measure with resources measure in dashboard
     - find the reason of errors that appear in cultural algorithm codebase